cwendorf/EASI/docs/Examples/FrendaSummaryExample.md

 ## Contrast  -0.256   0.240  -0.727   0.214
 ```

 ### Analyses of the Factor B (Sleep vs NoSleep) at A2 (Morning) Simple Effect

+Next, analyze the other simple effect by setting the appropriate contrast.

 ```r